sureshvenkatesan1/usingJFrogCLI/artifactory/storage/fetch_all_artifacts_in_repo_using_aql_paginate.md

 # Fetch All Artifacts in a Repository using AQL with JFrog CLI

-This Python script fetches all artifacts in a specified JFrog Artifactory repository using an AQL query.
+The [fetch_all_artifacts_in_repo_using_aql_paginate.py](fetch_all_artifacts_in_repo_using_aql_paginate.py) Python script fetches all artifacts in a specified JFrog
+Artifactory repository using an AQL query.
 The results are paginated and saved to a CSV file.
 The script leverages the JFrog CLI for executing the AQL queries.

 ## Prerequisites